cb125/Dynamics/README.md

 6. 10 Mar.
 [Discourse dynamics, pragmatics, and indefinites](https://github.com/cb125/Dynamics/blob/main/Papers/lewis2012_DiscourseDynamicsPragmaticsAnd.pdf).
 2012.
 Karen Lewis.
 Even the ability of an indefinite to contribute a new discourse referent is negotiable.
    * Slides [here](Materials/06-lewis-slides.pdf)
-   * Some notes from Karen Lewis for the discussion [here](Materials/06-lewis-notes.pdf)
+   * Some notes from Karen Lewis for the discussion [here](Materials/06-lewis-notes.pdf) [PDF issue has been fixed, 15 Mar]
    * An implementation of the fragment in Lewis 2012 [here](https://github.com/cb125/Dynamics/blob/main/Materials/06-lewis.hs).
    * Paul Dekker's 2004 [PLA](Papers/dekker-2004-pla.pdf)
    * Matt Mandelkern's manuscript [Witnesses](Papers/mandelkern-witnesses.pdf)